Latent State Inference in a Spatiotemporal Generative Model: Experiments and Results

-The prediction accuracy of ConvLSTM, TCN, DISTANA and DISTANA + AT differs considerably (see Table \ref{experiments_and_results:tab:context_inference_mse}).
-While ConvLSTM and TCN tend to start oscillating increasingly after few steps of closed loop prediction, resulting in a mediocre MSE score, DISTANA, and DISTANA + AT in particular, preserve a stable activation pattern.
+The prediction accuracy of ConvLSTM, TCN, DISTANA and DISTANA + AT differs considerably.
+TCN without scheduled sampling tends to start oscillating increasingly after few steps of closed loop prediction, resulting in a mediocre MSE score of \SI{2.94(238)e-2}{}, while ConvLSTM \SI{8.69(87)e-4}{} and DISTANA \SI{8.69(87)e-4}{}, both trained with scheduled sampling, tend to vanish after few steps of closed loop prediction.
+Solely DISTANA + AT trained with scheduled sampling is able to preserver a stable activation pattern with an MSE of \SI{3.87(248)e-4}{}.

-As shown in Figure \ref{experiments_and_results:fig:context_inference} (bottom), DISTANA + AT preserves a linear ordering when indirectly inferring context values that were never encountered during training as can be seen at the ground truth static context values $0.4$, $0.8$ and $1.0$, which are properly mapped to roughly $1.8$, $0.2$ and $-0.5$, respectively, without violating the propagation speed order with other static context values.
-The static context map at test time, which is entirely different to the map on which the model was trained on, is inferred correctly without hardly any errors (see image sequence of Figure \ref{experiments_and_results:fig:context_inference}, top).
-When comparing the prediction accuracy of DISTANA and DISTANA + AT, the self-inferred static context clearly helps DISTANA + AT to model the two-dimensional wave.
+Furthermore, as shown in \autoref{experiments_and_results:fig:context_inference} (bottom right), DISTANA + AT preserves a linear ordering when inferring context values that were never encountered during training as indicated by the static context values $0.4$ and $0.7$, which are properly mapped to roughly $-0.1$ and $-1.1$, respectively, without violating the propagation speed order with respect to other static context values.
+Thus, looking at the estimated static context $\hat{\mathbf{s}}$, it turns out that the latent state inferred by AT correctly reproduced the monotonicity of the here known underlying structure.
+The static context map at test time, which is different to the map on which the model was trained on, is inferred correctly (see image sequence of \autoref{experiments_and_results:fig:context_inference}, top right).
+When comparing the prediction accuracy of DISTANA and DISTANA + AT in \autoref{experiments_and_results:fig:context_inference} (top and bottom left), the self-inferred static context clearly helps DISTANA + AT to model the two-dimensional wave.